Rowing

 • Regattas are required to be sanctioned by Rowing Canada Aviron and meet all sanction requirements, as governed by the provincial Sanctions Officer.

-• One Coach Boat must be motorized and equipped as per Transport Canada's Safe Boating Guide requirements.
-Examples:
+• The safety craft must be motorized and equipped as per Transport Canada's Safe Boating Guide requirements.

 • A reboarding device is required where the vertical height that a person must climb to reboard the boat from the water (freeboard) is over 0.5m (1’8”).